 Version identification has three levels requiring the approval authority identified below according to level.
-Version identification is a simple integer sequencing at each level.
+Version identification is simple integer sequencing at each level.

-Top-level: A formal release of the applicable CP following a significant policy change requiring a change of the policy's OID which requires alignment of its accompanying CPS;
+Top-level: A formal release of this CPS which has a significant policy change requiring a change of the policy's OID require a change of the policy's OID